christiansicari/WebWordCounter/README.md

 * Javascript to achieve word counting
 * Bootstrap to have a nice-to-see web page

-Any backend is required, as well as any frontend framework, we just count words.
+No backend required, as well as any frontend framework, we just count words.

 ### Time required: